rackerlabs/technical-blog/_posts/2015-10-05-rack-orchestration-support.md

 f385a0f3-0458-4f63-b2b9-0983b36051f4	RackTest						CREATE_COMPLETE	2015-10-04 01:45:50 +0000 UTC
 ```

-We see that our stack has completed creation.
+Notice that the stack creation process is finished.
 To get more information on the deployed stack, we can use `get`:

 ```
 $ rack orchestration stack get --name RackTest